1. Academic Validation

 Abstract

 KXO1 (tirbanibulin or KX2-391) is as a non-ATP-competitive inhibitor of Src proto-oncogene nonreceptor tyrosine kinase (Src) and is being clinically investigated for the management of various cancers and actinic keratosis.
 Recently, KXO1 has also been shown to strongly inhibit tubulin.
-Interestingly, unlike conventional tubulin-targeting drugs, KXO1 has exhibited low toxicity in preclinical and clinical studies, but the reason for this remains elusive, as are the KXO1-binding site and other details of the interaction of KXO1 with tubulin.
+Interestingly, unlike conventional tubulin-targeting drugs, KXO1 has exhibited low toxicity in preclinical and clinical studies, but the reason for this remains elusive, as are the KXO1-binding site and Other details of the interaction of KXO1 with tubulin.
 Here, cell-based experiments revealed that KXO1 induces tubulin depolymerization and G2/M phase cell cycle arrest at low nanomolar concentrations, similar to colchicine, used as a positive control.
 Results from biochemical experiments, including an N,N-ethylenebis(iodoacetamide) competition assay, disclosed that KXO1 binds to the colchicine-binding site on β-tubulin, further confirmed by the crystal structure of the tubulin-KXO1 complex at 2.5-Å resolution.
 A high-quality electron density map of the crystallographic data enabled us to unambiguously determine the position and orientation of KXO1 in the colchicine-binding site, revealing the detailed interactions between KXO1 and tubulin.
 We also found that KXO1 binds reversibly to purified tubulin, induces a totally reversible cellular effect (G2/M cell cycle arrest), and possesses no cellular toxicity 5 days after drug washout, explaining KXO1's low toxicity.
 In summary, we show that KXO1 binds to the colchicine-binding site of tubulin and resolved the crystal structure of the tubulin-KXO1 complex.
 Importantly, KXO1's reversible binding to tubulin explains its clinically low toxicity, an insight that could guide further clinical applications of KXO1.

 Keywords